Half The Park is After Dark

 Circle of Sacred Smoke Sculpture and Picnic Area - Turn left at the park administration building and proceed to the picnic area.
 With few trees, the night sky opens up over Devils Tower.

 Night Sky Programs - The night sky is one of many resources which Devils Tower National Monument protects.
 Throughout the year the park hosts night sky programs.
-Check the park's event calendar for details.
+Scheduled programs are listed on our ranger programs page or the park's event calendar.

 For more information on night sky viewing, visit the National Park Service Night Sky page.